 Priority will be given to requests that demonstrate the following:

-Forsyth County teacher grant applications are considered once a year in the winter; applicants will receive a decision after a three-month review period.
+Forsyth County Teacher Grant applications are considered once a year in the winter; applicants will receive a decision within a two-month review period.
+The 2023 grant application is closed.
+The next grant cycle will open in December 2023.

 Selection and payment process: An advisory committee of professional educators will review applications and select grant recipients.
-Applicants will be notified of funding decisions by the end of February.
 Grants will be paid directly to recipients.